fNIRS/snirf/snirf_specification.md

 For each element in the data structure, one of the 4 types is assigned, including

-- `group`: a structure containing sub-fields  (defined in the `H5G` object class).
-Arrays of groups, also known as the indexed-groups, are denoted with numbers at the end (e.g. `/nirs/data1`, `/nirs/data2`) starting with index 1.
-Array indices should be contiguious with no skipped values (an empty group with no sub-member is permitted).
+- `group`: a structure containing other groups or datasets or both (defined in the `H5G` object class).
+Arrays of structures, also known as the indexed group array, are denoted with numbers at the end (e.g. `/nirs/data1`, `/nirs/data2`) starting with index 1.
+NOTE: Technically HDF5 does not have the concept of group arrays.
+A single HDF5 group roughly translates to a struct in most ordinary programming languages.
+But to store an array of structs in HDF5 you need a naming convention where the index of the array element becomes part of the group name, technically representing a unique group but which can be interpreted by a file reader as a single array.
 - `string`: either ASCII encoded 8bit `char` array or UNICODE UTF-16 array.
   Defined by the `H5T.NATIVE_CHAR` or `H5T.H5T_NATIVE_B16` datatypes in `H5T`.  (note, at this time HDF5 does not